-Alabama Rental Lease Agreements
+Alabama Rental Lease Agreement Templates

 The Alabama Rental Lease Agreements are documents signed between a landlord and tenant for the renting of residential or commercial space.
 In simple terms, the agreement outlines each party’s obligations, including, but not limited to start and end dates (unless month-to-month), rent amount ($), utilities and services, and other miscellaneous expenses and commitments.
 Once an agreement is signed by the landlord and tenant it becomes a legally binding contract.